This site does not use any cookies! We like cookies and if you wish to send us some our favourite are chocolate chip cookies.

 A Diverse Range of Products

-With these pages it is hoped to provide plenty of information about the several firms that operated in the Leeds area and details of what sights you can see today from our engine building past.
-Click on the links at the top of the page to visit our series of histories of the engine makers, our database of Leeds built engines, picture galleries, walking tours of the sites today and all sorts of features about our engine making heritage.
+With these pages it is hoped to provide plenty of information about the several firms that operated in the Leeds area.
+Click on the links on the left of the page to visit our series of histories of the engine makers, our database of Leeds built engines, picture galleries, walking tours of the sites today and all sorts of features about our engine making heritage.

 If you have any extra information about the Leeds engine builders please E Mail us your contributions will help us develop this site